archettialberto/airlab_server_guidelines/docs/server_guidelines/docker.md

 ## Running a Docker Container

-The AIRLab Servers relies on a user-friendly script :nerd: to help you launch experiments with Docker.
+The AIRLab Servers rely on a user-friendly script :nerd: to help you launch experiments with Docker.
 The script is called `run-docker`.
 Every time you execute a command using `run-docker`, the current folder will be mounted in the container file system under the `/exp` working directory.
 This means that you can access all the files